jdalton308/peaks/README.md

 ### Development
 **Install Dependecies**
 After downloading, run `npm i`

 **Local Dev**
-Run `gulp` to start dev server and file-watch task.
-View site at 'localhost:8000'
+Run `gulp` to start a file-watch task.
+Currently the node server is commented out so the PHP script can be tested, but to run a local server, uncomment the last line of the gulpfile, then run `gulp`, then visit `localhost:8000`